ch007m/r-d/kubecf/README.md

 project able to manage Kubernetes clusters, scaling them using `Bosh Director` top of vSphere, GCP, ...
 It then uses `agent` deployed within the VMs where the
 Kubernetes Master/Node are deployed and will schedule jobs in order to create new VMs, perform rolling upgrade without zero downtime.

+## DevEXp on k8s

 A `CF Application runtime` or `CFAR` is then deployed on Kubernetes using a Helm chart according to the the information defined within a `Bosh` Release yaml manifest which is then processed by [`fissile`](https://github.com/cloudfoundry-incubator/fissile) to populate the container image.

 ![](CFAR1.png)

+**NOTE**: The new approach should be based on CNCF - Buildpack.
+Is it then used by fissile or another tool ?

 ## Interesting references